openaddresses/openaddresses/CONTRIBUTING.md

 #### The Machine World

-There are also several fields that are computer generated, please refrain from using these, our software will generate them automatically.
+There are also several fields that are computer generated. please refrain from using these, our software will generate them automatically.

 `cache` A URL referencing a stable source for the raw file.
 If writing an application, use this instead of data, it is much more stable than using `data` directly.